First read Colin Capon Part 1 - RAF Career

 The Capons had allocated a whole month for this overseas visit and thus seeds were sown for them to grow a love for South Africa.

 It coincided with other events that Chef Colin was involved in.
-Southern Sun Hotels together with Billy Gallagher, the highest qualified chef in the country and then President of SA Chefs' Association, organised a promotion titled "Great Chefs of the World".
+Southern Sun Hotels together with his friend, Billy Gallagher, who was one of the highest qualified chefs in the country and then President of SA Chefs' Association, organised a promotion titled "Great Chefs of the World".

 Twenty top chefs from around the world came to South Africa to present their country's food at the company's various hotels.
 Chefs were allocated to different hotels through out the country and Chef Colin and Auriel, ended up at Beacon Isle, Plettenberg Bay.

-During their stay, it was Auriel’s birthday and the hotel gave the couple a car to explore the area so they went on a road trip that included a visit to an Ostrich farm in Oudtshoorn.
+It was their first introduction to the Garden Route.
+During their stay, it was Auriel’s birthday and the hotel gave the couple a car for the day to explore the area so they went on a road trip that included a visit to an Ostrich farm in Oudtshoorn.

 On their return, Auriel was surprised with a wonderful birthday dinner.
 The couple's shared experiences of their time in the Garden Route found them well on their way to falling in love with the area.